qualityshepherd/brine/posts/southern_coast.md

 At the cairn's base, the sand is always cool to touch despite the desert heat.
 The bones themselves are sun-bleached but unmarked by weather or age.
 No one has identified what manner of creatures they came from.

 **0401 Impossible Peaks** Mountain fangs rip the sky.
-No path exists; only shear stone.
-Rusted climbing gear litters the base.
+No path exists; only sheer stone.
+Rusted climbing gear litters the base: a broken crampon, frayed rope, initials scratched into a piton, _CP_ [#1108].
+Among the gear, a single dried Acony Bell.
+High above is a hidden alpine clearing where Acony Bells bloom through snow before spring has any right to arrive.
+50-100s per bloom minimum.

 **0402 Lost Druid's Threshold** Tall grass ripples in patterns no wind could shape.
 Standing stones peek through the green, their edges worn smooth.
 Fresh chalk covers their faces.
 Someone was here this morning.